NistChemPy

 ['C110565', 'C110576', 'C1190223', 'C4028562', 'C4279225', 'C541333', 'C594376', 'C616217', 'C7581977', 'C760236', 'C764410', 'C821103', 'C926578']

-Limit of Found Compounds
+Limit of Found Compounds

 NIST Chemistry WebBook limits the search results by 400 compounds.
-To check if that happened for your search, you need to check the lost
+To check if that happened for your search, you need to check the lost property:

 [6]: